ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 seen in the lesson [Running your first recipe]({{ page.root }}{% link _episodes/04-recipe.md %}).

-Let's get started.
+Let's get started!

 ## Understanding an existing Python diagnostic

-After development installation, a folder called ``ESMValTool`` has been created in your working directory.
+After a development mode installation, a folder called ``ESMValTool`` is created in your working directory.
 This folder contains the source code of the tool.
 We can find the recipe ``recipe_python.yml`` and the python script ``diagnostic.py`` in these directories: